frc1678/viewer-2017-iOS/README.md

-scout-viewer-2015-ios
+scout-viewer-2016-ios
 =====================

-Testing the `Realm` database for `iOS` for use in the 2015 season.
+The iOS scout data viewing app for the 2016 FRC season.